 As you continue south from Alice Springs, it will take another 3 hours until you cross the border into South Australia and a further 4 hours driving before you arrive at Coober Pedy.

-There are a number of spectacular landmarks that you really ‘must’ include on your trip if you have the time.
-Be prepared to add extra days to your itinerary to see them all.
+There are a number of spectacular landmarks that you really ‘must’ include on your trip so be prepared to add extra days to your itinerary to see them all.

 Base yourself at Stuarts Well while you explore Rainbow Valley, the Henbury Craters and Chambers Pillar.
 There’s food, accommodation and fuel available and the Roadhouse boasts the best coffee along the highway!